 The history classrooms in Wigglesworth Hall support Milton’s teaching and learning style.
 Students and faculty gather around oval Harkness tables that promote stimulating discussion; each person, including the teacher, is an equal and important member of the discussion.

 In the 1950s, Straus Library was the Academy’s main library.
 Today, Straus serves as a familiar and beloved gathering space for formal and informal events.
 Members of the upper classes spend time at Straus because the college counseling office is located here.
-Milton’s four college counselors are fully involved in student life.
+Milton’s five college counselors are fully involved in student life.

 The Apthorp Chapel was constructed in 1921 to honor Milton students who served in World War I. Students meet each Sunday evening in Apthorp Chapel for the non-denominational chapel program that often includes guests, students and faculty reflecting on issues affecting the School community, the nation or the world.